jiangenhe/insc-486-2021-spring/final_project/final-project-instruction.md

 ### Proposal

 You need to describe the title, the motivation, the data, and the initial questions you want to answer through your analysis.
-The content can be incorporated into your final project.
+The content can be incorporated into your final .

 ### Project Progress Updates